 - 35% of victims broke a bone other than their nose, finger, or toe.

-4. Compensation available to E-scooter victims
+4. What compensation is available to E-scooter victims?

 People who have been involved in an E-scooter accident after riding one of Bird’s vehicles can be entitled to compensatory damages.
 This includes compensation for their: